 If you plan on using insecticides to get rid of your flea problem, you should try to get environmental friendly pesticide.
 Also remember to follow the instructions carefully and avoid spraying in areas near lakes, ponds or other places that can contaminate the water.
 You should also protect yourself with a dust mask and protective clothing.
 Before you start spraying the yard with insecticides, make sure you remove toys and other things that come in contact with your pets or children.
 Keep your pets and children out of the yard and don’t let anyone in afterwards.
 Safety always comes first.

 When you spray the yard, be extra thorough with the areas mentioned above, as this is where the fleas are usually found.
 You don’t have to spray the entire yard or lawn, but if you leave your pets outdoors in a fenced area, this entire area needs to be treated.
-Repeat the whole process if the product requires it, usually it’s every two or three weeks.
+Repeat the whole process if the product requires it, usually it’s every two to four weeks.

 3. Use nematodes to get rid of fleas